kapawlak/temp_lab_host/Courses/6/AL/lab0.md

 ### INSTRUCTIONS
  1) Be sure you did all of the **Activities** and answered all **Exercises** in this Lab
- 2) On a new page, attach a brief conclusion summarizing the important points of this lab to your lab notebook.
+ 2) On a new page, attach a brief conclusion summarizing the important points of this lab to your assignment ;;; Please complete your assignment in google docs or a similar word processing program and submit it as a .doc or .pdf;;;.

 **NOTE:** Make sure that *everything* has the correct number of sig figs, and that units are included when necessary.
 :::